ElesionWoW/BigWigs/README.md

 # BigWigs Golden Edition
-Big updates to K40, BWL, and MC (**check your boss settings!**), small fixes and updates here and there.
+Big updates to K40, TH, BWL, and MC (**check your boss settings!**), small fixes and updates here and there.
 Mostly tested.

 Updates are summarized in the [changelog](https://github.com/ElesionWoW/BigWigs/blob/master/documentation/changelog.txt).
 Details are in individual commits.
 ## Karazhan 40 - Highlights